What factors should I consider?

 It’s important to consider a number of other factors when choosing contents insurance, to make sure you find the policy that’s right for you.
 Although the price of contents insurance is important for many Kiwis, other important factors include:

-- Policy benefits like New for Old
+- Policy benefits

 - Legal liability cover